Weapons of Mass Destruction (WMD)

 ER weapons were also developed for NATO forces.
 They were far more effective than previously deployed battlefield nuclear weapons for blunting a Soviet armored invasion of Western Europe and hence strengthened deterrence.
 A lethal radiation dose to enemy troops— likely protected in armored vehicles— could be achieved with the much smaller yield of an ER weapon than with a standard nuclear weapon.
 ER weapons could be employed to strike enemy units much closer to urban areas while avoiding collateral damage to towns and civilians.

 By the time the W70-3 and the W79 were part of NATO forces, they had become the center of an international controversy.
 A principal concern expressed by opponents was that by virtue of the lower yield and greater utility of ER weapons, their deployment would serve to lower the threshold for nuclear war.
 This controversy led to a 1985 Congressional order that future W79s be built without the ER capability, and existing units were modified to remove this capability.
-Eventually, all US battlefield nuclear weapons were retired in accordance with President Bush’s September 1991 address to the nation.

-The W79 has been scheduled for dismantlement.
+The W79 was scheduled for dismantlement.
 Before beginning the dismantlement process, numerous activities were completed.
 As final reviewers, the Nuclear Explosives Safety Study review (DOE) and the Safety Evaluation review (Sandia, Lawrence Livermore, and DOE) determined that the process could proceed.
 The Pilot Lot for the W79 dismantlement program began in mid-1998 with the first dismantlement unit completed the first week of June 1998.
 The remaining Pilot Lot units were completed by the end of September 1998.

 Length: